Rogue Trooper: Plot synopsis

 A later storyline – "MilliCom Memories" – shows how the GIs progress through their training, and that rather than a name each GI has a letter suffixed by their age.
 Rogue is "R", Gunnar "G", Helm "H" and Bagman "B".
 Two other troopers "D" and "N" are referenced in the storyline.
 During their training each GI is given a nickname - Gunnar is so named because of his marksmanship ability.
 Millicom Memories showed there were other prototype GIs before the development of Rogue's class, some of which were killed during his training.
-Much earlier prototype GIs, created by genetically modifying existing humans featured in the story "First of the Few" in the 1984 2000 AD annual.
+Much earlier prototype GIs, created by genetically modifying existing humans, featured in the story "First of the Few" in the 1984 2000 AD annual.
 All except one were killed within 24 hours of deployment on Nu Earth.
 The final proto-GI died of old age shortly after being discovered by Rogue, saying he had been on Nu Earth "...years and years and years, dog-chip."

-In a multi-part story titled "The Marauders", Rogue encounters a group of deserters from both Nort and Southern sides, who operate as scavengers from a hidden base and attack both Nort and Southers in order to obtain food, ammunition and supplies.
+In a multi-part story titled "The Marauders", Rogue encounters a group of deserters from both Nort and Souther sides, who operate as scavengers from a hidden base and attack both Norts and Southers in order to obtain food, ammunition and supplies.
 Unknown to Rogue, the commander of The Marauders is the Traitor General.
 Due to an accident the General was severely burned and is now unrecognisable.
 The General later reveals himself to Rogue, then captures and tortures him.
 Rogue eventually escapes, and with the help of one of the Marauders (a Souther pilot known as 'Player'), defeats the Marauders that pursue him.
 The Traitor General escapes, destroying the Marauder base as he does so.

 In "All Hell on the Dix-I Front" a massive Nort assault forces the Southerners to retreat from a vast area of Nu-Earth, similar to the Ardennes assault of World War II.
 During this, other elite units of the Nort military are introduced, such as the Sun Legion, a Regiment of solar glider troops, and the Scum Marines, an amphibious assault force.
-"Sister Sledge", a pun on the pop group of the same name and a military nurse, accompanies Rogue during the Dix-I campaign.
+"Sister Sledge", a military nurse and a pun on the pop group of the same name, accompanies Rogue during the Dix-I campaign.
 She is secretly an enemy agent known as a "filth columnist", a play on fifth columnist, and dies in the final episode of the series when Bagman causes her to fall from a boat into the heavily polluted and toxic "Scum Sea".